junkim0/fridge-yoloopencv/README.md

 - When they leave the area, it's considered closed
 - Visual indicators show:
   - Blue rectangle: Fridge area
-  - Green boxes: Detected people
+  - Green boxes: Detected people with confidence scores
   - Yellow lines: Connection between person and fridge when nearby
   - Information panel: People count, fridge state, and timing

+## Trying Different Approaches

+If you want to experiment with the brightness-based detection:
+1. Copy `old_versions/fridge_monitor_brightness.py` to your working directory
+2. Run it the same way as the main script
+3. You'll see additional visualizations:
+   - Real-time brightness graph
+   - Brightness threshold line
+   - Brightness delta values